M

 Experienced teachers

 You can go even further by getting certified with Bridge’s Teacherpreneur Academy.
 This course goes beyond teaching skills and focuses on business skills instead.
-When you launch your own business, you will need more than just marketing skills.
+You will need more than just marketing skills when you launch your own business.
 You will also need to master operational, communication, business development, and organizational skills.
 A specialized course will help you learn how to choose your teaching niche, market your brand, tackle operational challenges, and scale your business in a competitive market.

 Already a teacher?
 Check why you should get certified even if you’re already working with TEFL.